Tech-Masons/Mason-Engine/Documentation/CONVENTIONS.md

 - Put spaces around operators:
   `int x = 2 + 3`
 ## Files/Folders
+- Files should be in camel case:
+    `TestClass.cpp`
-- Files and folders should be in no case:
+- Folders should be in no case:
-    `class.cpp`
+    `folder`